JohnBrunson/the-gamers-journal/README.md

 No installation required.
 This can be found by navigating to (insert finished github pages link here).
 Please note that any data is saved to your local storage.
 If you clear your cache, the data goes with it.

 ## Usage
+- Navigate to (insert link here)
+- Click on Journal
+- Make an entry.
+- Click Save, then close

+To review entries already made:
+- Select the game title

 Provide instructions and examples for use.
 Include screenshots as needed.